 Title IX - Resources for Students and Parents

 • Portland Public Schools is dedicated to ensuring that all complaints of gender discrimination or harassment are handled promptly and fairly.
-The health and wellness of the school community are of paramount importance - if you experienced gender or sex-based discrimination or harassment, please report it to your school-based TIX coordinator (more info below) or use the button on the right-hand side of this site to "tell us what happened."
+The health and wellness of the school community are of paramount importance - if you experienced gender or sex-based discrimination or harassment, please report it to your school-based TIX coordinator (more info below) or to Safe Oregon.

 If you are in imminent danger, have recently been assaulted, and/or are in need of medical attention, please call 911.